USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

 overall mean (dashed line) along with the ecoregion-specific means (black circles).
 The shaded areas indicate +/- 1 standard deviation.
-Neither dissolved N2O nor the saturation ratio were clearly structured by ecoregion, but there did appear to be some structure along this variable in the equilibrium N2O observations.
+Neither dissolved N2O nor the saturation ratio were clearly structured by ecoregion in the sample, but there did appear to be some potential structure along this variable in the equilibrium N2O observations.

 <img src="NLA_N2O_models_files/figure-gfm/sample_summary_eco-1.png" style="display: block; margin: auto;" />